 The “Scientific Reception” subheading kicks off with there is “no scientific evidence that it exists,” without elaboration.
-Does this mean there have never been results in any methodologically solid telepathy experiment that are statistically beyond chance?
+Does this mean there have never been results in any methodologically-solid telepathy experiment that are statistically beyond chance?
 This raises the nagging question: roughly (or exactly) how many demonstrations of beyond-chance anomalous cognition would it take for the scientific community to recognize telepathy as real?
-Just as the soundness of a theory depends on the non-falsification of projected effects of that theory, to my knowledge no scientist has come forward to explain what exactly the conditions for accepting telepathy as real would be.
+Just as the soundness of a theory depends on the non-falsification of projected effects of that theory, to my knowledge no scientist has come forward to explain what exactly the conditions for accepting telepathy as real would consist of.

 Anyway, here’s part of the first footnote supporting this blanket statement:

 “One reason for this difference between the scientist and the non-scientist is that the former relies on his own experiences and anecdotal reports of psi phenomena, whereas the scientist at least officially requires replicable results from well controlled experiments to believe in such phenomena—results which according to the prevailing view among scientists, do not exist.”

 Apart from there being some error in the quote’s construction (former should read latter), it nicely smooths over all the complexities and problems that real telepathy investigators have encountered in the lab.